 2. Staying within a budget

-It may surprise you to know where you spend the most money, but it will make it easier to decide what you can reduce.
-Once this is done, develop a reasonable plan and stick to a specific amount.
+It may surprise you to know where you spend the most money.
+It will make life easier to decide what you can reduce.
+Once you do this, develop a reasonable plan and stick to a specific amount.

 3. Operate a small business